-- enrolled for PAYE online - this can take up to 10 days
+- enrolled for PAYE online

-- a UK bank account
+- a UK, Isle of Man or Channel Island bank account

 Any entity with a UK payroll can apply, including businesses, charities, recruitment agencies and public authorities.

-Where a company is being taken under the management of an administrator, the administrator will be able to access the Job Retention Scheme.
-However, we would expect an administrator would only access the scheme if there is a reasonable likelihood of rehiring the workers.
-For instance, this could be as a result of an administration and pursuit of a sale of the business.
+Administrators should only use the scheme if there is a reasonable likelihood of retaining the employees.
+For example, this could be as a result of an administration and pursuit of a sale of the business.